homan-uppu/writing/2-Essays/Winners take all.md

 In a hit driven world there is no middle class: those that aren't one of the best will no longer be able to contribute to the economy.

 In theory everyone can be the best at something unique to them that the world values, but in practice this is very difficult to achieve, and even if we do, it will take a very long time.
-Even then, there will be individuals who's unique strengths and explorations won't be valued by the world no matter how good they are.
+Even then, there will be individuals who's unique strengths only allow them to become the best at something the world does not value.

 Therefore, we need a universal basic income that grows in proportion to leverage.
 Like with other things that change exponentially, we're too slow to act, and we suck at cooperating until shit hits the fan.